vumdao/aws-eks-the-hard-way/efs-csi/README.md

 ## 🚀 **What is Amazon Elastic File System?** <a name="What-is-Amazon-Elastic-File-System?"></a>
 - [Amazon Elastic File System (Amazon EFS)](https://www.youtube.com/watch?v=AvgAozsfCrY) provides a simple, scalable, fully managed elastic NFS file system for use with AWS Cloud services and on-premises resources.

-## 🚀 **What is Amazon EFS CSI driver?** <a name="What-is-Amazon-EFS-CSI-driver?"></a>
-- The [Amazon EFS Container Storage Interface (CSI) driver](https://github.com/kubernetes-sigs/aws-efs-csi-driver) provides a CSI interface that allows Kubernetes clusters running on AWS to manage the lifecycle of Amazon EFS file systems.
-- More information about CSI - [Container Storage Interface (CSI) for Kubernetes GA](https://kubernetes.io/blog/2019/01/15/container-storage-interface-ga/)
-- What is the benefit here? - [Introducing Amazon EFS CSI dynamic provisioning](https://aws.amazon.com/blogs/containers/introducing-efs-csi-dynamic-provisioning/)

-## 🚀 **Amazon EFS Access Points** <a name="Amazon-EFS-Access-Points"></a>
-- [Amazon EFS access points](https://docs.aws.amazon.com/efs/latest/ug/efs-access-points.html) are application-specific entry points into an EFS file system that make it easier to manage application access to shared datasets.
-Access points can enforce a user identity, including the user's POSIX groups, for all file system requests that are made through the access point.
-Access points can also enforce a different root directory for the file system so that clients can only access data in the specified directory or its subdirectories.

-- You can use AWS Identity and Access Management (IAM) policies to enforce that specific applications use a specific access point.
-By combining IAM policies with access points, you can easily provide secure access to specific datasets for your applications.

 ## 🚀 **EFS provisioner Architecture** <a name="EFS-provisioner-Architecture"></a>
 <p align="center">